Stage 3

 Stage 3: Cancer is found in one or both ovaries and has spread outside the pelvis to other parts of the abdomen and/or nearby lymph nodes.
 Cancer that has spread to the surface of the liver is also considered stage 3 ovarian cancer.

-60% of all cases of ovarian cancer are diagnosed when they are Stage 3.
-Source: NIH
+The majority of all cases of ovarian cancer are diagnosed when they are Stage 3.

 Stage 3 Prognosis & Survival Rates

-Most women diagnosed with Stage 3 ovarian cancer have a five-year survival rate of approximately 39%.
+Most women diagnosed with Stage 3 ovarian cancer have a five-year survival rate of approximately 41%.
 Survival rates are often based on studies of large numbers of people, but they can’t predict what will happen in any particular person’s case.
-Other factors impact a woman’s prognosis, including her general health, the grade of the cancer, and how well the cancer responds to treatment.
+Other factors impact a woman’s prognosis, including her general health, the histology, surgical debulking status, grade of the cancer, and how well the cancer responds to treatment.

 Stage 3 Treatment

 Treatment for Stage 3 ovarian cancer is the same as for Stage 2 ovarian cancer: hysterectomy and bilateral salpingo-oophorectomy (removal of both ovaries and fallopian tubes), debulking of as much of the tumor as possible, and sampling of lymph nodes and other tissues in the pelvis and abdomen that are suspected of harboring cancer.
-After surgery, the patient may either receive combination chemotherapy possibly followed by additional surgery to find and remove any remaining cancer.
+After surgery, the patient will receive combination chemotherapy.